gaumarjos/RoadPerceptionSemanticSegmentation/README.md

 ![labels image](imgs/aachen_000005_000019_gtFine_labelTrainIds.png)

-It is assumed the cityscapes folder are next to this repo in local filesystem and it has similar structure as above.
+It is assumed the `cityscapes` folder is next to this repo in local filesystem and it has similar structure as shown above.

 ## Setup